 Students that have not established residency in Arizona by residing here for at least one year, will be charged out-of-state resident rates.
-Students that would like to be considered for in-state tuition, may choose to fill out the Domicile Affidavit.
+Students that would like to be considered for instate tuition, may choose to fill out the Domicile Affidavit.
 Please be aware that in order to approve or deny a domicile, the Records and Registration Office may require and request additional documentation to prove residency.
+A student must file a Domicile Affidavit every semester if there is an in-state residency question.

-Arizona Revised Statute: §15-1801 Definitions
+Arizona Revised Statute: §15-1801

+Definitions